Estimated reading time: 3 minutes

-Because of this, small businesses like yours are embracing social media applications to build brand awareness, get new customers, and communicate with them on a more personal level.
+Because of this, small businesses like yours are embracing social media applications to build brand awareness online, get new customers, and communicate with them on a more personal level.
 A recent survey by Yankee Group Research indicates that approximately 70% of consumers and business suppliers look for information on social networks.
 Learn why your business needs social media in this Balboa Capital blog post.

 Start engaging your audience.

-Choose the right networks.
+Choose the right social media platforms.

 The cost-effective way to market your business.

 Traditional marketing efforts that require an advertising agency or design firm can be too costly for your small business.
-In addition, in order for your small business’ marketing message to be noticed and resonate, it needs to be seen many times by your intended audience, and this requires expensive media placement fees.
+In addition, for your small business’ marketing message to be noticed and resonate, it needs to be seen many times by your intended audience, and this requires expensive media placement fees.
 Social media marketing, such as Twitter ads, is far more cost-effective and enables you to promote your business in real-time.